-While many users in the past have turned to TIG welding for aluminum, advancements in recent years in the technology and equipment for various types of MIG welding make it an excellent alternative when working with aluminum.
+While many turn to TIG welding for aluminum, advancements in the technology and equipment for various types of MIG welding make it an excellent alternative when working with aluminum.
 The MIG process offers advantages such as higher deposition rates, less welding operator training and higher productivity, all while producing high-quality welds.

 Manufacturers offer a variety of MIG systems for aluminum welding at different levels: for the personal user or hobbyist who makes small repairs or works with thinner aluminum, for light industrial applications, all the way to industrial and heavy industrial at the other end of the spectrum.
 This article will look at choosing a MIG welding system for use with aluminum in industrial applications and the benefits those systems offer.

-Moving along the scale from personal user to light industrial, industrial and heavy industrial, aluminum welding systems gain more amperage output, have higher duty cycles, can handle larger wire diameters and are able to manage longer welds on thicker materials.
-Power sources in the industrial and heavy industrial categories are made for continuous welding, day-in and day-out.
+Moving along the scale from personal user to heavy industrial, aluminum welding systems gain more amperage output, have higher duty cycles, can handle larger wire diameters and are able to manage longer welds on thicker materials.
+Manufacturers make power sources in the industrial and heavy industrial categories for continuous welding, day-in and day-out.

 Choosing the transfer mode

-In spray transfer, molten droplets are transferred from the electrode to the puddle.
+In spray transfer, molten droplets transfer from the electrode to the puddle.
 The arc is smooth and stable and produces a nice appearance with good fusion at the sides.
 However, since this process involves high heat, burn-through can be an issue — especially on thinner sections of aluminum.
-For that reason, this mode of welding requires a faster travel speed and a smaller size filler wire to keep the heat input down.
+Therefore, this mode of welding requires a faster travel speed and a smaller size wire to keep the heat down.

 Pulsed MIG welding provides good bead appearance and virtually no spatter.
 Also, because the weld puddle cools in between pulses, the puddle freezes faster.
 The puddle is less likely to sag or look excessively convex when welding out of position.
-And because the heat input can be better controlled, welding operators can weld thinner gauge material and use a larger diameter wire — up to 3/64 inches — which increases deposition rates and productivity, while simultaneously decreasing the chance of burn-through and the risk of distortion.
+And because welders can better control the heat input, they can weld thinner gauge material and use a larger diameter wire — up to 3/64 inches.
+This increases deposition rates and productivity, while simultaneously decreasing the chance of burn-through and the risk of distortion.

-Some aluminum welding systems also offer operator-friendly synergic Pulsed MIG welding that communicates between the power source, feeder and gun.
-With a standard Pulsed MIG system that’s not synergic, a welding operator may change other settings if he or she changes the wire feed speed.
-But with synergic Pulsed MIG, a change of the wire feed speed by the welding operator means other settings are adjusted automatically by the machine.
+Some aluminum welding systems also offer operator-friendly synergic pulsed MIG welding that communicates between the power source, feeder and gun.
+With a standard system that’s not synergic, an operator may change other settings if they change the wire feed speed.
+But with synergic pulsed MIG, when the operator changes the wire feed speed, the machine automatically adjusts other settings.
 As wire speed increases or decreases, the power level increases or decreases to maintain a constant welding arc.